Introducing the events

-Since the first extreme races in 1992, the first World Championship in 1998 and the introduction of the Skyrunner® World Series in 2003, skyrunning has grown to become a globally renowned sport governed by the International Skyrunning Federation.
-Recently National Series and Continental Championships were introduced.
-The sport is practised in more than 40 nations and counts followers from 126 countries.
+Since the first extreme races in 1992, the first World Championship in 1998 and the introduction of the Skyrunner® World Series in 2004, skyrunning has grown to become a globally renowned sport governed by the International Skyrunning Federation since 2008.
+More recently, SkySnow and Masters World Championships have been introduced.
+The sport is practised in more than 65 nations and counts followers from 126 countries.

 No less than four continents will host the 2023 Skyrunning Continental Championships stretching across the globe from North & Central America, to South America, Europe and Asia from April to December.

 Check the details of each Continental Championship here